-Since the launch of the excellent game Dragon Raja, Archosaur Games has not made only good choices.
-Last summer, Noah's Heart rather disappointed the mobile community who were expecting a more interesting and ambitious MMO.
-This time, inspired by the success of Love Nikki, which will soon have its own open world called Infinity Nikki, Archosaur Games is opening pre-registration for Life Makeover, its own dress-up game.
+Since the launch of the excellent Dragon Raja, Archosaur Games has not made all the right choices.
+Last summer, Noah's Heart rather disappointed the mobile community, who were expecting a more interesting and ambitious MMO.
+This time, inspired by the success of Love Nikki, which will soon have its own open world entitled Infinity Nikki, Archosaur Games is opening pre-registration for Life Makeover, its own dress-up game.

 So get ready for a worldwide launch of this social simulation title where you'll have your avatar doll to dress, your virtual house to decorate, your dressing room to fill and your stylish future friends to meet.

 New round of celebrations this week with the fifth anniversary of Marvel Strike Force and PUBG Mobile, two unavoidable references of phone games in their respective genres.
 Marvel Strike Force is playing it Pokémon GO style, nostalgically revisiting modes and events that have marked its journey since 2018.
 New characters will join the roster of 225 superheroes and super villains to celebrate this half-decade of existence with dignity.

 PUBG mobile, which is always looking ahead toesport, offers exclusive content, revamped Payload and Metro Royale modes and the addition of the World of Wonder construction mode, which will make you true architects of Erangel.

 We've been telling you about it for several weeks now, but Dead by Daylight mobile new version is finally out this week on Android and iOS.
 The asymmetric multiplayer game from Behaviour Interactive has just finished its pre-registrations and launched on March 15th with new graphics, an additional Survivor and a killer able to teleport via televisions, I'm talking about: Sadako, the ghost girl.